Softeq: DURATEQ

-Softeq Venture Fund is a $40 million venture fund for technology startups established in 2022.
-It provides capital to the Softeq Venture Studio and makes follow-on investments in seed and series A startup rounds in exchange for 6% equity in the eligible company.
-Jumana Capital, a single-family office from Houston, Texas, invested in the fund in 2022.
-Later that year, Royal Eagle Capital Partners – made a $3 million commitment.
+Softeq Venture Fund is a venture capital fund established in 2022 with a reported size of $40 million.
+The fund provides capital to companies associated with Softeq Venture Studio and participates in seed and Series A funding rounds.
+Jumana Capital, a Houston-based single-family office, invested in the fund in 2022, and Royal Eagle Capital Partners committed $3 million in the same year.